Sparse Covariance Neural Networks: Generic True Covariance

-We now investigate the effects of stochastic sparsification on VNNs' stability by framing the stochastic sparsification as a stochastic perturbation problem following~\citep{gao2021stability} and defining stochastic sparsified covariance filters. \begin{definition}[Stochastic covariance filter] Given a sequence of i.i.d. realizations $\mttC_k,\dots,\mttC_1$ of the stochastic sparsified covariance $\mttC$ independent on data distribution, a covariance filter $\mtH(\mttC)$ performs convolution of a generic signal $\vcx$ as $\vctu = \mtH(\mttC)\vcx = \sum_{k=0}^Kh_k\mttC_k\dots\mttC_1\mttC_0\vcx$ with $\mttC_0 = \mtI$. \end{definition} Stochastic filters shift the signal $\vcx$ over $K$ different random realizations $\{\mttC_k\}_{k=1}^K$ of $\mttC$ rather than shifting over a fixed $\mthC$.
+We now investigate the effects of stochastic sparsification on the S-VNN by formulating a stochastic perturbation problem following~\cite{gao2021stability}.
+We start by defining stochastic covariance filters. \begin{definition}[Stochastic covariance filter] Given a sequence of i.i.d. realizations $\mttC_k,\dots,\mttC_1$ of randomly sparsified covariance $\mttC$ [Def. \ref{def:stochastic_sparsification}], a stochastic covariance filter $\mtH(\mttC)$ performs convolution of a generic signal $\vcx$ as $\vctu = \mtH(\mttC)\vcx = \sum_{k=0}^Kh_k\mttC_k\dots\mttC_1\mttC_0\vcx$ with $\mttC_0 = \mtI$. \end{definition} Stochastic filters shift the signal $\vcx$ over $K$ different random realizations $\{\mttC_k\}_{k=1}^K$ of $\mttC$ rather than shifting over a fixed $\mthC$.
 This leads to a generalized frequency interpretation.